Legal executive: History

 The modern chartered legal executive evolved from the 19th-century managing clerk.
 When solicitor firms started to grow in the 19th century, they increasingly relied on an ever-expanding number of clerks for drafting, copying, and organizing documents.
 The ratio of clerks to solicitors increased from 0.86 in 1850 to 2.09 in 1900.
 Some of these clerks in turn became knowledgeable about the law and were allowed to manage their fellow clerks; hence, they were called managing clerks.
+The typical arrangement was that each solicitor was assisted by a managing clerk, and each managing clerk in turn was assisted by one or more junior clerks.

 In the 1950s and 1960s England suffered a shortage of solicitors when population growth unexpectedly exceeded the number of entrants into the profession.
 To improve the availability of legal services, the Law Society began aggressive recruitment efforts to convince young people to choose law as a career.
 As part of this effort, the Law Society decided to turn the managing clerk into a true legal profession of its own and sponsored the creation of the Institute of Legal Executives (ILEX) in 1963 as well as the change in title to legal executive.
-In the Law Society's own words, ILEX was intended "to stimulate recruitment to the unadmitted ranks of the professional status [...] and would offer [...] a career with proper incentives".
+In the Law Society's own words, ILEX was intended "to stimulate recruitment to the unadmitted ranks of the professional status ... and would offer ... a career with proper incentives".

 In October 2011, ILEX was granted a royal charter and achieved chartered professional body status.
 On 30 January 2012, after the charter was formally issued by Minister of Justice Jonathan Djanogly, ILEX was officially launched as the "Chartered Institute of Legal Executives" (CILEX).